dave2k77/fractional-calculus-library/docs/mathematical_theory.md

-# Mathematical Theory of Fractional Calculus (HPFRACC v2.2.0)
+# Mathematical Theory of Fractional Calculus (HPFRACC v3.0.0)

 ## Introduction

 Fractional calculus extends the classical calculus of integer-order derivatives and integrals to arbitrary real or complex orders.
-This document provides the mathematical foundations for the fractional operators implemented in the HPFRACC library, including the revolutionary intelligent backend selection system introduced in v2.2.0.
+This document provides the mathematical foundations for the fractional operators implemented in the HPFRACC library, including Neural Fractional SDE Solvers (v3.0.0), intelligent backend selection system (v2.2.0), and the complete Fractional Autograd Framework.

 ## Historical Development